le717/Blocks/Documentation/Tutorial.md

 If you didn't, then the game will crash.
 Even with this little bit of knowledge, you can mod the minigame levels, as cubes and non-free tiles all work this way.

 > **Recap:** You just learned that indention matters, how to open a level in **Blocks** or **Notepad++** add a Blocked Wall using the `BW` code,
 > ensuring it is properly indented to the left of the other codes, saving it, and testing it out!
-Give yourself a pat on the back! :D
+Give yourself a pat on the back! :clap:

 Now we will dive into some lessons to learn a few things that will help us in our quest for modding.